rbsilva77/MPINGARCH-R-Code/README.md

 # MPINGARCH-R-Code

-* R Code for generating and fitting MPINGARCH models.
+* R Codes for generating and fitting MPINGARCH models.

 * Original research paper published in Journal of Time Series Analysis.